schol-js/schol/readme.md

 # `schol`

+![schol logo][schol.svg]

-`schol` is a command line tool that makes it easy to write academic documents in Markdown, manage citations, and publish your work to the web.
+`schol` is a command line tool that makes it easy to write academic documents in Markdown, automatically manage citations, and publish your work to the web.

 ## Why `schol`?

-Why should you use `schol`?
-What does `schol` have that other systems don't?

  - `schol`'s default output format is mobile and web friendly
  - `schol` makes managing citations easy
  - `schol` lets you publish your work to the web with a single command
- - `schol` is built with Node.js and npm, making it cross-platform and easy to install and extend
+ - `schol` is built with Node.js, making it easy to install
+ - `schol` is easy to install
- - `schol lets` you author your work in Markdown
+ - `schol` lets you write in Markdown

 ## <a name="#requirements">System Requirements</a>

 You can use `schol` on any machine with the following:

- - Node.js 8.11 or later
+ - Node.js 8.12 or later
  - Your favorite text editor (Sublime Text, Atom, VSCode, etc.)
  - Your favorite terminal (CMD, PowerShell, Hyper, iTerm2, zsh, bash, etc.)
  - A modern web browser (Chrome, Edge, Firefox, Opera, Safari, etc.)